 Slasher movies began with Halloween.
 Although not the first of its kind, it was the landmark film that put this madman in a five dollar mask shtick into the mainstream.
 Other films about masked murderers and terrified teens followed.
 It was an easy gimmick.
 So much so that the genre was run into the ground within only a few years.
 “How many GREAT slashers movies came out during the genre’s supposed heyday?”
 Not many.

 In the 90s, Wes Craven’s Scream breathed life into the genre by making it self-aware.
 Again, a rash of slasher movies followed.
-Except for this time they were snarky and more cynical—I Know What You Did Last Summer, Urban Legend—yet, more or less the same.
+Except for this time they were snarky and cynical—I Know What You Did Last Summer, Urban Legend.
 The genre went into hibernation in the early to mid-2000s.
 Torture porn films like Hostel and Saw became the new kids on the block.
 After that, found footage like Paranormal Activity became a yearly Halloween tradition.

 Today, if we’re talking mainstream horror, we’ve reached what I call “The Blumhouse Era.”
 Named after the successful production company of Jason Blum, which consists of low budget high concept horror films like Insidious, Sinister, and recently, Get Out.
 Even arthouse horror flicks are hitting the mainstream thanks to social media and video streaming.

 Ten years ago, films like It Follows and The Babadook would never be seen by mainstream audiences.
 Now, thanks to services like Netflix, they’re films everyone has seen.
 Again, “Did we as a society ever need slashers?”
 We don’t need them now.
 Before I answer this question, let me talk about a film that came out in a bizarre transitional period for the genre.
-Of course, it begins as all terrible things do… with Michael Bay.
+Of course, it begins as many poorly realized projects do… with Michael Bay.

 It sounds like the reason Platinum Dunes was started was to capitalize on the trend of remakes that hit Hollywood in the 2000s.
 How else can you explain the overabundance of slap-dash “reimaginings” of classic horror films?
 This was all for money.
 If you don’t think so, look up Platinum Dunes on Wikipedia and see how long it took them to release a film to positive reviews.
 I’ll save you the trip.
 It took 13 YEARS from the release of their first film, Texas Chainsaw Massacre.
 Meaning their first well-reviewed film was last year’s Ouija: Origin of Evil.
 Again, a film that probably wouldn’t have been worth anyone’s time if not for Blumhouse.
 Most of these Platinum Dunes films were doomed to mediocrity.
 Good for a quick buck and nothing else.
 Friday the 13th (2009) was no exception.